Emmanuelbolaji/TechieSeller/README.md

 Copypython run.py

-Open a web browser and navigate to http://localhost:5000
+Open a web browser and navigate to http://localhost:5000 Register a new account or log in with existing credentials Browse the marketplace, add items to your cart, and complete purchases

 Database
 The application uses SQLite as the database, stored in instance/market.db.
 Database migrations are managed using Flask-Migrate and can be found in the migrations directory.